By: Julie Arounlasy

 Ticket resale site StubHub has previously said it supports efforts to tackle bots, but that it values the ability of users to buy and sell tickets at prices fans deem appropriate, free from regulatory interference.

-“We’re encouraged by many of today’s proposals including measures that provide fans with more information and prohibit the use of BOTS to procure tickets,” said Laura Dooley, StubHub Senior Manager of Government Affairs, said in a statement on the new legislation.
+“We’re encouraged by many of today’s proposals including measures that provide fans with more information and prohibit the use of BOTS to procure tickets,” said Laura Dooley, StubHub Senior Manager of Government Affairs, in a statement on the new legislation.

 “However, our position remains that price caps displace tickets from secure sources, therefore exposing fans to higher instances of fraud, less transparency around fees, non-existent customer service and reduced ability for enforcement.
 We are concerned this policy reverses innovations in the market that serve to protect consumers.”